NathanLaan/auctor/README.md

 ## Getting started

-To keep it simple, Auctor expects the following structure:
+To keep it simple, Auctor expects the following structure by convention:

 - _includes
   - (Any EJS includes)
 - _layout
   - default.ejs
   - (Any other EJS layout files)
-- site
+- assets
-  - assets (CSS, JS, images)
+  - (Any CSS, JS, image files)
 - content
   - (Any EJS, MD, or directories)

 ## References